kubedb/cli/docs/guides/postgres/quickstart/rbac.md

 postgres "quick-postgres" created
 ```

-When this Postgres object is created, KubeDB operator creates Role, ServiceAccount and RoleBinding with the matching Postgres name
+When this Postgres object is created, KubeDB operator creates Role, ServiceAccount and RoleBinding with the matching PostgreSQL name
 and uses that ServiceAccount name in the corresponding StatefulSet.

 Lets see what KubeDB operator has created for additional RBAC permission